 To realise the end-to-end solution, the Common Encryption scheme (CENC) needs to be used.

-It will be up to the AO to integrate its component with the packager according to an interface provided by .
+It will be up to the AO to integrate its component with the Wyre packager according to an interface provided by Wyre.

 No further details are given in this public section of the document as this directly relates to security and content protection.
-The formal protocol definition, which include the programming API´s that will allow the AO STB and the AO DRM subystem to interact with the VoD packager platforms will be made available during implementation phase to the beneficiary.
+The formal protocol definition, which include the programming API´s that will allow the AO STB and the AO DRM subystem to interact with the Wyre VoD packager platforms will be made available during implementation phase to the beneficiary.

-AO DRM to physical transport connection
+AO DRM to Wyre physical transport connection

-The Network will have VoD link for each AO that will be used for connection the AO DRM to the network.
+The Wyre Network will have VoD link for each AO that will be used for connection the AO DRM to the Wyre network.
 For more details on the AO VoD link, references 7 and 8 can be consulted.

-Video Head End and CDN
+Wyre Video Head End and CDN

-VoD Delivery Manager (VDM)
+Wyre VoD Delivery Manager (VDM)

-The VoD Delivery Manager (VDM-AO) for AO is located in -VoD Subsystem.
+The WyreVoD Delivery Manager (VDM-AO) for AO is located in Wyre-VoD Subsystem.

 At the start of a VoD order (Buy VoD asset), the AO STB sends a VoD buy request to its own VSP which includes AAA and Rating functions in AO-backend.
-The AO VSP forwards this VoD buy request, including a number of data elements such as the STB-ID and Asset-ID, to the VDM.
+The AO VSP forwards this VoD buy request, including a number of data elements such as the STB-ID and Asset-ID, to the Wyre VDM.

-At side, a number of checks are performed to assess the validity of the request.
-In case the VoD order request is approved, the VDM will send back the url and addressing information of the CDN to VSP for transmitting further to the AO STB.
+At Wyre side, a number of checks are performed to assess the validity of the request.
+In case the VoD order request is approved, the VDM will send back the url and addressing information of the Wyre CDN to VSP for transmitting further to the AO STB.

 In case of any error, VDM Resource Reservation will fail.
 Some of the possible error situations are listed below: